 Or… You can do it on a cutting board.
 Dust it with coconut flour and begin rolling the same way.
 Just cut shapes straight from the cutting board and transfer to a baking sheet (non – stick).

 Place your cookies into the oven for around 7 – 10 minutes.
 Watch them carefully as they can go from just right to burnt quickly, haha!
 They are pretty soft in general, so find that golden brown goodness that works in your oven by keeping an eye on them.

-Let them cool and then begin decorating!
+Let the gingerbread cookies cool and then begin decorating!